The Women’s Charter governs civil divorce cases for non-Muslims in Singapore.

 - Separation of 4 years

-The court has to consider, given all the circumstances, whether it would be just and reasonable to dissolve the marriage.
+In considering a divorce in Singapore’s Women’s Charter, the court has to contemplate all the circumstances to determine whether dissolving the marriage would be just and reasonable.
 If one of the above five factors is not present, the court cannot hold that the marriage has broken down irretrievably.

 Proving irretrievable breakdown of the marriage